E-government: Advantages

 The ultimate goal of the e-government is to be able to offer an increased portfolio of public services to citizens in an efficient and cost-effective manner.
 E-government allows for government transparency.
 Government transparency is important because it allows the public to be informed about what the government is working on as well as the policies they are trying to implement.

 Simple tasks may be easier to perform through electronic government access.
 Many changes, such as marital status or address changes can be a long process and take a lot of paperwork for citizens.
 E-government allows these tasks to be performed efficiently with more convenience to individuals.

 E-government is an easy way for the public to be more involved in political campaigns.
 It could increase voter awareness, which could lead to an increase in citizen participation in elections.

-It is convenient and cost-effective for businesses, and the public benefits by getting easy access to the most current information available without having to spend time, energy and money to get it.
+It is convenient and cost-effective for businesses, and the public benefits by obtaining easy access to the most current information available without having to spend time, energy and money to obtain it.

 E-government helps simplify processes and makes government information more easily accessible for public sector agencies and citizens.
 For example, the Indiana Bureau of Motor Vehicles simplified the process of certifying driver records to be admitted in county court proceedings.
 Indiana became the first state to allow government records to be digitally signed, legally certified and delivered electronically by using Electronic Postmark technology.
 In addition to its simplicity, e-democracy services can reduce costs.
 Alabama Department of Conservation & Natural Resources, Wal-Mart and NIC developed an online hunting and fishing license service utilizing an existing computer to automate the licensing process.
 More than 140,000 licenses were purchased at Wal-Mart stores during the first hunting season and the agency estimates it will save $200,000 annually from service.

 The anticipated benefits of e-government include efficiency, improved services, better accessibility of public services, sustainable community development and more transparency and accountability.